 The LDS church does not have a specific list available because the list would always be changing depending on price, droughts, flooding, poor growing seasons, and many other factors.

 #16 – Is any of the food from China?

 The carrots and onions in the LDS Home Storage Center may sometimes be sourced from China.

 They are currently washed, trimmed, cut, and dried, and packed in bulk in an FDA inspected plant in Illinois, but they may be grown in China.
-Pesticide and herbicide residues are tested to make sure they are within US EPA limits, and they are non-GMO.
+Pesticide and herbicide residues are tested to make sure they are within US EPA limits and are non-GMO.

-#17 – Does the LDS church grow all the food or is it sourced from other farmers?
+#17 – Does the LDS church grow all the family home storage food or is it sourced from other farmers?